MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 ### Example: How Transaction origin works with Transaction connection

-The following example shows the typical processing of time entries in a PSA project lifecycle.
+The following example shows the typical processing of time entries in a Project Operations project lifecycle.

 > ![Processing time entires in a Project Service life cycle](media/basic-guide-17.png)